Wireless TokenCom: RL-Based Tokenizer Agreement for Multi-User Wireless Token Communications: Simulation Results

 Fig.\ref{fig:freezing_quality} illustrates the average freezing rate as a function of video resolution for the proposed TokenCom framework and baselines, for $U=4$ and $16$ users.
 At low video resolution, i.e., 360p, the freezing rate is almost zero, but as the video resolution increases, freezing rates increase for all methods.
 The proposed TokenCom framework maintains a consistently low freezing rate across all resolution levels, outperforming baselines.
 Moreover, the proposed TokenCom framework demonstrates strong scalability with respect to the number of users, as increasing the number of users from 4 to 16 leads to only a marginal increase in freezing rate.
 Specifically, in comparison with the conventional H.265 based baseline, the proposed TokenCom framework reduces the freezing rate by roughly 68\%, for high resolution 1080p video, at $U=16$.

-Fig.\ref{fig:PSNR_users} plots the average video PSNR values achieved, which gradually decreases as the number of users increases, due to the reduced per-user transmit power and resource blocks.
-The proposed TokenCom framework consistently achieves the highest PSNR for various numbers of users and transmit antennas, specifically outperforming the conventional H.265-based baseline by a large average $\approx10$dB in PSNR, at $U=4$ users and $N=64$ antennas.
-The Fixed-TA exhibits a constant PSNR, as without adaptation capability, the model selects the tokenizer considering the worst channel scenario.

-Finally, Fig.\ref{fig:PSNR_power} plots the average PSNR value achieved, which increases as the BS transmit power increases for different number of antennas for various methods.
-The proposed TokenCom framework consistently outperforms all baselines.
+Fig.~\ref{fig:PSSI_users} plots the average normalized quality score, computed as the mean of the normalized PSNR and SSIM values, which gradually decreases as the number of users increases, due to the reduced per-user transmit power and resource blocks.
+The proposed TokenCom framework consistently achieves the highest score for various numbers of users and transmit antennas, specifically outperforming the conventional H.265-based baseline.
+The Fixed-TA exhibits a constant score, as without adaptation capability, the model selects the tokenizer considering the worst channel scenario.
+Finally, Fig.~\ref{fig:PSSI_power} plots the average normalized quality score, which increases as the BS transmit power increases for different numbers of antennas across various methods.
+The TokenCom framework consistently outperforms baselines.